-Are you looking into the Zoom lawsuit privacy action that came out in 2021?
+Zoom is being sued for privacy issues.
 We often cover lawsuit news, and Zoom has been on our radar!

 This article however will focus on the privacy class action lawsuit against Zoom.

 Zoom has been ordered to pay $85 million (in United States dollars) to subscribers, so pay attention!
-You might be entitled to compensation, although don’t get your hopes up.
+You might be entitled to compensation, but don’t get your hopes up.

 Subscribers to Zoom can either get $25 USD or a partial refund, which comes out to fifteen percent.
 The settlement is relativity small compared to the other large class-action lawsuits against corporations.